S3-working-group/s3-handbook/objections.md

 **Definition:** _An objection is a reason why doing what is proposed stands in the way of (more) effective satisfaction of an existing driver._

-In sociocracy we deliberately seek objections as they reveal wisdom that can be used to improve proposals and policies.
+In sociocracy we deliberately seek objections as they reveal wisdom that can be used to improve proposals and agreements.

 Objections...